Elizabeth Taylor: Marriages, relationships, and children

 Taylor was three months pregnant when she married her third husband, theatre and film producer Mike Todd, in Acapulco, Guerrero, Mexico, on February 2, 1957.
 They had one daughter, Elizabeth "Liza" Frances (born August 6, 1957).
-Todd, known for publicity stunts, encouraged the media attention to their marriage; for example, in June 1957, he threw a birthday party at Madison Square Garden, which was attended by 18,000 guests and broadcast on CBS.
+Todd, known for publicity stunts, encouraged media attention to their marriage; in June 1957, he threw a birthday party at Madison Square Garden attended by 18,000 guests and broadcast on CBS.
 His death in a plane crash on March 22, 1958, left Taylor devastated.
-She was comforted by a friend of Todd's and hers, singer Eddie Fisher, with whom she soon began an affair.
-Fisher was still married to actress Debbie Reynolds.
-The affair resulted in a public scandal, with Taylor being branded a "homewrecker."
-Taylor and Fisher were married at the Temple Beth Sholom in Las Vegas on May 12, 1959; she later stated that she married him only due to her grief.
-Taylor and Reynolds would reconcile in the 1960s.
+She was comforted by Eddie Fisher, a friend of Todd's and hers, and soon began an affair with him.
+Fisher was still married to actress Debbie Reynolds, one of Taylor's closest friends.
+The affair resulted in a public scandal, with Taylor branded a "homewrecker."
+Taylor and Fisher were married at the Temple Beth Sholom in Las Vegas on May 12, 1959; she later stated she married him only due to her grief.
+Taylor and Reynolds reconciled in the 1960s.

-While filming Cleopatra in Italy in 1962, Taylor began an affair with her co-star, Welsh actor Richard Burton, although Burton was also married.
-Rumors about the affair began to circulate in the press, and were confirmed by a paparazzi shot of them on a yacht in Ischia.
-According to sociologist Ellis Cashmore, the publication of the photograph was a "turning point", beginning a new era in which it became difficult for celebrities to keep their personal lives separate from their public images.
-The scandal caused Taylor and Burton to be condemned for "erotic vagrancy" by the Vatican, with calls also in the US Congress to bar them from re-entering the country.
-Taylor was granted a divorce from Fisher on March 5, 1964, in Puerto Vallarta, Jalisco, Mexico, and married Burton 10 days later in a private ceremony at the Ritz-Carlton Montreal.
+While filming Cleopatra in Italy in 1962, Taylor began an affair with her co-star, Welsh actor Richard Burton, who was also married.
+Rumors circulated in the press and were confirmed by a paparazzi photograph of them on a yacht in Ischia.
+According to sociologist Ellis Cashmore, the publication of the photograph was a "turning point", beginning a new era in which celebrities struggled to keep their personal lives separate from their public images.
+The scandal led the Vatican to condemn Taylor and Burton for "erotic vagrancy", with calls in the US Congress to bar them from re-entering the country.
+Taylor was granted a divorce from Fisher on March 5, 1964, in Puerto Vallarta, Jalisco, Mexico, and married Burton ten days later in a private ceremony at the Ritz-Carlton Montreal.
 Burton subsequently adopted Liza Todd and Maria McKeown (born 1961), a German orphan whose adoption process Taylor had begun while married to Fisher.